-|Considered by||Open Parliament|
+|Enacted by||Open Parliament|

 |Introduced on||13 February 2018|

-|Introduced by||Anaaxes, New Lettia|
+|Introduced by||Anaaxes, New Lettia, Ramelia|

 Article 1, Section 4, Clause 1 shall be amended to read as follows:

-Section 3.
-Ministerial Election Regulation
+Section 5.
+Ministerial Election Candidacy Limit

 The following clause shall be appended to Article 6, Section 1, to read as follows: